 Collection agencies are one of those industries that, well, let’s just say people have a strong reaction when you tell them that that’s the line of work you’re in.
 Ironically, the regulations that collection agencies abide by mean that they actually make life a lot easier for people who owe money.
-The alternative is general unregulated lawlessness, harassing phone calls, intimidation, con-artistry and so on.
-Collection agencies that abide by the rules are far preferable to simply allowing companies to do whatever they like in collecting the money that they are owed.
-All the same, collection agencies have a certain reputation no matter how above-board the agency happens to be.
+Collection agencies have a certain reputation but if they closely follow (FDCPA) they might be eligible for merchant processing.

-Long story short: collection isn’t the easiest industry to work in.
+Long story short: the collection industry isn’t the easiest industry to work in.

 Defining A Collection Agency Merchant Account